hubertkolcz/NoiseVsRandomness/presentations/SPEECH_SCENARIO_19SLIDES_FINAL.md

 **[Dataset - be transparent]**

 > "Our original dataset: 6,000 samples from three IBMQ noise-injected simulators from the DoraHacks YQuantum 2024 challenge—2,000 samples per device, each 100-bit strings.
-This is simulator data, not real quantum hardware.
-With N=3, we had insufficient statistical power for correlation claims."
+These are real quantum hardware simulators with realistic noise profiles, not actual QPUs.
+With N=3, we had insufficient statistical power for validated correlation claims despite achieving 58.67% classification accuracy."

 **[Validation approach]**